Coding Platform for Interviews

 One of the best ways of making your take home code challenge close to real world is to make sure the challenge poses a problem within the general business domain of the company.

-IMPORTANT NOTE: If you take this to too far and make this too domain specific, you’ll end up alienating people and could end up with a coding challenge that only lets you hire people who already work for you - so remember to strike a balance.
+IMPORTANT NOTE: If you take this to too far and make this too domain specific, you’ll end up alienating people and could end up with a coding assessment that only lets you hire people who already work for you - so remember to strike a balance.

 Code tests should all fulfil the following